 Again, because brain injuries have what are essentially subjective cognitive injuries, the accident victim’s credibility, believability and likeability are paramount.
 If a Judge or Jury does not like, does not believe, or does not trust the accident victim’s testimony, then how likely do you think they are to award that person a significant personal injury damages award for their car accident Toronto case?
 Not very likely.

 Having family members, doctors, neighbours and friends testifying in support of the Plaintiff’s injuries is always very helpful.
 These people can attest to the changes in personality to the brain injured accident victim.
 They can speak to the changes in personality, executive functioning, concentration, memory and mood.
 These are all important factors.
 But again, it’s paramount that the accident victim present well at discovery and at trial (if the case gets that far and does not settle out of court) in order for the accident victim to attain the best possible monetary damages award.

-At Goldfinger Personal Injury Law, Brian Goldfinger has been recognized as an expert in the field of personal injury law.
+At Goldfinger Injury Lawyers, Brian Goldfinger has been recognized as an expert in the field of personal injury law.
 He has assisted countless brain injured accident victims in preparing for their examinations for discovery so that they are ready for the tough questions which the lawyer for the car insurance company will have in store.
 Proper preparation and the right lawyer for your personal injury/brain injury case is necessary in order to get the most out of it.
-Call Goldfinger Personal Injury Law today for your free consultation with one of our expert personal injury lawyers.
+Call Goldfinger Injury Lawyers today for your free consultation with one of our expert personal injury lawyers.